-If no data are presented for single countries, it means that none or fewer than 10 resistant bacteria were
+If no data are presented for single countries, it means that fewer than 10 bacteria were tested for

-reported.
+resistance.
+It does not mean absence of resistance.
 It does not mean absence of resistance.

 The countries monitoring and reporting are the EU Member States, Iceland, Norway and Switzerland.

 Resistance data based on fewer than 10 bacteria are not presented in the data viz.